Logo Design

 What happens to a premium logo in a non-premium era?
 It gets tainted.

 The Leaper and the Growler were still there, but they were now attached to poorly built, rust-prone vehicles.
-The logo’s reputation was being actively destroyed by the product it was meant to represent.
+The logo’s reputation was actively destroyed by the product it represented.

 Lesson for Entrepreneurs: A great logo on a bad product is just lipstick on a pig.
 Your brand identity is a promise.
 If your operations, product, or service consistently fail to meet that promise, your logo will eventually become a symbol of that failure.

 Worse still, pedestrian safety regulations began to kill the hood ornament.
 The beautiful, sharp, metal Leaper was seen as a danger.
-It started to be phased out in many markets, leaving the Growler and the wordmark to do all the work.
+It was phased out in many markets, leaving the Growler and the wordmark to do all the work.

 The Ford Era: Polishing the Silver (1990 – 2008)